 - Compra camisetas y gorras de Los Cabos Humane Society y collares, correas y juguetes para mascotas los sábados en el Mercado Orgánico de San José

-- Ofrezca su tiempo como voluntario para pasear a los perros y socializar a los gatos
+- Ofrezca tu tiempo como voluntario para pasear a los perros y socializar a los gatos

-- Adopte a nuestros perros y gatos sanos, vacunados y esterilizados en el refugio y en el recién inaugurado PetCo en el centro comercial Puerto Paraíso en San Lucas.
+- Adopta a nuestros perros y gatos sanos, vacunados y esterilizados en el refugio y en PetCo en el centro comercial Puerto Paraíso en San Lucas.

-Si desea recibir nuestros boletines, envíenos un correo electrónico a direccion@loscaboshumanesociety.org.
+Si deseas recibir nuestros boletines, envíanos un correo electrónico a direccion@loscaboshumanesociety.org.

 About Us

-Los Cabos Humane Society (LCHS) has been in continuous operation in Cabo San Lucas since 1992 on land generously donated by the Ceseña family.
+The Los Cabos Humane Society (LCHS) was founded by Barbara Cooperman and Joanie Feinstein in 1992 with the invaluable help of Dr. Tapia MVZ.
+It has been in continuous operation in Cabo San Lucas since then on land generously donated by the Victor Hugo Ceseña family.

-In Los Cabos, the fastest growing municipality in all of Mexico, there are thousands of abandoned, sick, or homeless dogs and cats, with no government agencies or resources allocated for animal control.
+In Los Cabos, the fastest growing municipality in all of Mexico, there are thousands of abandoned, sick, or homeless dogs and cats.

-Our mission is clear: to stop the number of abandoned, abused, and homeless dogs and cats through sterilization and adoption and to serve the families in our community by providing quality, affordable veterinary services for their pets.
+Our mission is clear: to stop the number of abandoned, abused, and homeless dogs and cats through rescue, rehabilitation and adoption.

 Since 2018, LCHS has been a “no-kill” shelter, and sometimes dogs and cats live with us for a year or more until a suitable home is found.

-From 2018 through 2024, LCHS performed approximately 19,000 spay and neuters.
-We have provided veterinary care, vaccinations, sterilization, food, and shelter to thousands more dogs and cats over the past 32 years.
-Many of these animals arrive in malnourished or abusive conditions.
-Donations allow us to maintain the shelter and clinic where they can recover, regain their health, socialize, and find a permanent home.
-Funds also heavily subsidize low-cost veterinary care for Los Cabos families with pets, not only to keep their pets healthy, but to protect all family members by treating their pets’ conditions before they can be transmitted to humans.
-For complete information on our spay/neuter services, consultations, and pricing, click here.
+From 2018 through 2025, LCHS performed over 19,000 spay and neuters.
+We have provided veterinary care, vaccinations, sterilization, food, and shelter to thousands of dogs and cats over the past 33 years.
+Many of these animals arrived in malnourished or abused conditions.
+Donations allow us to maintain the shelter where they can recover, regain their health, socialize, and find a permanent home.

 Community education is very important in working to curb animal overpopulation.
 We host students at the shelter to teach them about the humane treatment and care of pets, and why spaying and neutering are so vital.
 We also provide an opportunity for high school students to complete required community service hours at the shelter.